phated/cpm-boilerplate/README.md

 This is mainly for cloning this repo directly and not using CPM.

 ### Change Log ###

+2012 05 11 - **Removed CoffeeScript + build file and added Grunt.js**

+* Use Grunt.js for build process and no more Coffee

 2012 02 19 - **Modified For My Use**